ShieldOrder/process-layer-doctrine/applications/zcg/README.md

 ZCG-Process-Legibility-Baseline-v0.1.md
 A consolidated snapshot of current process legibility derived from the above mappings.

-## Canonical Relationship
+## Relationship to PLD

 PLD doctrine is defined in doctrine/PLD.md.
 This directory contains descriptive applications only.

-If any application conflicts with the doctrine, the doctrine prevails.
+If an application conflicts with the PLD framework, the conflict should be made explicit rather than resolved implicitly.

 ## Status

 Descriptive baseline.
 No prescriptions.
 Subject to revision as public artifacts change.

+## License

-License: CC0
+CC0
+EOF